opencypher/cypher-for-gremlin/README.md

 - `CASE` expressions
 - `UNION` operations

 It is not guaranteed that all instances and combinations of the listed features will work.
 However, the produced translation covers around 70% of the [Cypher Technology Compatibility Kit](https://github.com/opencypher/openCypher/tree/master/tck) and an additional 15% on Gremlin Servers with [Cypher extensions](tinkerpop/cypher-gremlin-extensions).
 Note that latest TCK M11 covers [Temporal types and functions](https://github.com/opencypher/openCypher/commit/e4b3b7540b506ed2755f0a8116a3f465a5bd9ad9#diff-c26e3fb690fe2673a8f456add0fb3ec8) support of which is currently not implemented in Cypher for Gremlin.
-Coverage of TCK M10:
+Coverage of TCK M10 on TinkerGraph:

 <img src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRn3d4ross5VEuEX6m7IZpttIEzzJrtt00UbkDH0UD3A0VAWU7i-ClZU4PSaI3YbDGCQn5vKEX1Hkyr/pubchart?oid=130625852&format=image" width="500">

+To see feature support on different platforms (Neptune, JanusGraph), refer to `ExcludeCategory` in [test suites](testware/integration-tests/src/test/java/org/opencypher/gremlin/suites) for each platform.
+Go to each category description for more details and examples.

 You are very welcome to report any [issues](https://github.com/opencypher/cypher-for-gremlin/issues) with the translation that you encounter.